 In exchange for additional time to achieve energy savings, this option requires more robust energy performance targets to make up for lost early savings.

-EDER Option Energy Performance Limits are as follows:
+EDER Option Energy Performance Requirements are as follows:

 *See the Guidebook for a detailed description of how site EUI savings target will be established.